-* Check Dashboard!!
-Prepare what dashboard tells you to prepare and you will be in great shape.
+* Check Dashboard.
+Prepare what dashboard tells you to prepare before class.

 * Practice in front of a mirror!
 Make sure you are set up correctly as the way you are sitting may be making it more difficult to play correctly.

 "Practice does not make perfect.
 Only perfect practice makes perfect."

 2. Never play through pain.
 Discomfort or struggle are fine, but pain should be met with rest and consultation for further action.

 3. When you are practicing a difficult section, do the measure before it and the measure after it as well - it can help you bring the sections together just a little bit more.